-Kelly Clarkson Shares Adorable Photo Of Her “Little Farm Girl,” River Rose, Riding An ATV
+Kelly Clarkson Shares Adorable Photo Of Her ‘Little Farm Girl,’ River Rose, Riding An ATV

 On her popular Instagram account, Clarkson is known for posting cute photos of her kiddos, River Rose Blackstock and Remington Alexander Blackstock.
 Today comes as no exception with Clarkson posting yet another too-cute-for-words image of her daughter, River Rose.

 In the picture, the 3-year-old sits atop a black and green ATV with a huge smile on her face.
-The tot looks like a pro in from of the camera and plays the part of a farm girl in a white t-shirt and little pair of denim overalls.
-A gravel road and hint of grass is visible in the background of the image.
+The tot looks like a pro in front of the camera and plays the part of a farm girl in a white t-shirt and little pair of denim overalls.
+A gravel road and hint of grass are visible in the background of the image.

 “My little farm girl #RiverRose,” Clarkson captioned the image.

-Many of Clarkson’s 3 million plus followers left comments on the cute picture, with many chiming in on what a cute child Clarkson and her husband, Brandon Blackstock, have.
+Many of Clarkson’s 3 million-plus followers left comments on the cute picture, with many chiming in on what a cute child Clarkson and her husband, Brandon Blackstock, have.
 Many others pointed out the uncanny resemblance between Clarkson and her daughter.
-Within just one day of being posted, the image has already gained over 81,000 likes as well as an impressive 600 plus comments.
+Within just one day of being posted, the image has already gained over 81,000 likes as well as an impressive 600-plus comments.

 “I have to break out Chandler Bing and ask, ‘Could she look any MORE like you?'”